CloudI/CloudI/src/external/README.markdown

 External Dependencies
 =====================

-All CloudI Erlang dependencies are now moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (`erlzmq2` is an exception due to its C integration).
+All CloudI Erlang dependencies are moved to exist with a `"cloudi_x_"` prefix to avoid any conflicts when CloudI shares the Erlang VM with other applications that may share common dependencies (`erlzmq2` is an exception due to its C integration).